Unvaccinated Djokovic says he is out of Indian Wells, Miami

 His name was put in the draw for the BNP Paribas Open in California on Tuesday, even though his status was up in the air because the U.S. has been requiring foreign visitors to be vaccinated to enter the country.
 In addition, the tournament had previously announced that everyone on-site at Indian Wells would need to be fully inoculated.

-“While I was automatically listed in the @BNPPARIBASOPEN and @MiamiOpen draw,” Djokovic wrote Wednesday, “I knew it would be unlikely I’d be able to travel.”
+”While I was automatically listed in the (at)BNPPARIBASOPEN and (at)MiamiOpen draw,” Djokovic wrote Wednesday, ”I knew it would be unlikely I’d be able to travel.”

 Indian Wells is under way this week; the Miami Open starts on March 21.